top of page

 Gathering information

 I followed the (paid) course meticulously and took notes from every lesson, but I still had a lot of self-doubt.
 It took me over a year from signing up for the course to actually start taking action.
-I struggled so much in my day job that I decided to resign without any plan B. Other than that, it was now time to start following my dreams.
+I struggled so much in my day job that I decided to resign without any plan B. And since I had no idea what to do next, I decided that I might as well start following my dreams and take a leap towards a job I actually enjoyed!
 I put my negative thoughts aside and decided to follow the recipe I had learned in the course, which worked!

-Not long after, I landed my dream client, which I had thought I could try to get a few years down the line after gaining some experience.
-But an agency that works for this client actually contacted me.
-I passed their translation test and started getting regular jobs from them.
+Not long after, I landed my dream client, the one I dreamed of working for a few years down the line after gaining some experience.
+But an agency that works for this client actually contacted me after seeing my translator profile on a professional translation network.
+I passed their translation test and started getting regular jobs from them, and I've worked for this client for three years now.

 What you can and can't do without a degree in translation

 In total, I work for three different agencies.
+Project managers from one of them consistently reach out to me weekly, while the two others I only work for now and then.
 I mainly do marketing translations, but in different sectors.
 Even though you don't need a degree in translation to get work, you can't do all types of jobs.
 Some jobs, like for example law, medicine and official documents usually requires a sworn translator.

 Earning money by translating subtitles for movies and series

-For example, after joining The Translator Academy's course and then signing up for their monthly membership, I actually got a chance to join their team and worked for them for eight months in 2022.
-As a freelancer, I have often experienced that you never know where your next job comes from or what taking a step in one direction can give you so many new opportunities.
+For example, after joining The Translator Academy's course and then signing up for their monthly membership (for established translators), I actually got a chance to join their team and worked for them for eight months in 2022.
+As a freelancer, I have often experienced that you never know where your next job comes from.
+Taking a step in one direction can lead you to so many new opportunities.

-Since my blog is centred around design and passive income, I recommend signing up for TTA's free course if you want to learn more about the translation industry.
+Since my blog is centred around design and passive income, not translation, I recommend signing up for The Translator Academy's free training if you want to learn more about getting started in the translation industry.
 Inger Lise, the head teacher, has worked as a translator since 2004.
 She even ran her own agency with over 40 clients from all over the world!
 It's very valuable to learn from someone with her extensive experience, and from both sides of the table: as a translator, but also as a project manager!

 bottom of page